analyticalmeanderings/drchachere.github.io/kedro_implementation/docs/source/index.rst

-.. test_project documentation master file, created by sphinx-quickstart.
+.. david documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project test_project's API docs!
+Welcome to project david's API docs!
 =============================================

 .. toctree::